 Because the forecast is married to time, Atmosphere Weather renders the forecast on a 24-hour clock for a quick read.

 - EVENTS AND WEATHER

-Overlay the times of your calendar events on the weather forecast to easily track how the events in your day will shape up.
+You can overlay the times of your phone’s calendar events on the weather forecast, to easily track how the events in your day will shape up.